logickernel/agileflow/README.md

 # Use the --dry-run flag to see the new release branch name before altering the remote origin
 ./agileflow release --dry-run

-# Create the first release for your project or perform a minor release, create a branch and push it to the origin
+# Create the first release for your project or perform a MINOR release, create a branch and push it to the origin
 ./agileflow release
 ```